 St Martin is divided between two separate countries.
 It has a northern French side called Saint-Martin and a southern Dutch side that is called Sint Maarten.
 The island is famous for secluded coves, beautiful beaches, and European-Caribbean fusion cuisine that tickles the palette.
 St. Barts is known for superyachts.
-First discovered by Christopher Colombus, it is a french-speaking Caribbean island that is a popular hang-out spot for the super-rich and famous.
+First discovered by Christopher Colombus, it is a French-speaking Caribbean island that is a popular hang-out spot for the super-rich and famous.
 Anguilla is an English-speaking island with many offshore paradisiacal islets and uncrowded beaches that can only be reached by boat.
+Take in the natural beauty of the waters with St. Martin catamaran charters.
 Then there is Antigua, which has over 365 beaches, one for every day of the year.
-Barbuda is known for its pink sand beaches and protective reefs.
+Barbuda is known for its pink sand beaches and protective reefs, our Antigua yacht charters are a must-experience.
 Then there is St. Kitts and Nevis, where visitors can eat authentic Caribbean food while lounging on pure-white sand beaches overlooking the gorgeous tropical forests and blue-green waters.
+Hop on a Leeward Island yacht charter for a chance to rest and relax on the tropical, serene waters.
 The Leeward Islands have culture, nature, beaches, food, and unforgettable landscapes that will make any vacation a unique experience.

 FAST FACTS ABOUT THE LEEWARD ISLANDS